vertica/VerticaPy/docs/source/examples_business_insurance.rst

 ---------

 Since our features vary in type, let's start by encoding our categorical features.
-Remember, we label-encoded 'smoker' from boolean.
+Remember, we label-encoded ``smoker`` from boolean.
 Let's label-encode some other features: sex, region, and age groups.

 .. code-block:: python